-Trial of election petitions.
+63. Trial of election petitions

-(2) The High Court shall proceed to hear and determine the matter expeditiously and may, for that purpose suspend any other matter pending before it.

-(3) If, on the trial of an election petition it is proved that any person who voted for a candidate-
+- (1) Every election petition, filed under this Act, shall be tried in open court. - (2) The High Court shall proceed to hear and determine the matter expeditiously and may, for that purpose suspend any other matter pending before it. - (3) If, on the trial of an election petition it is proved that any person who voted for a candidate- - (a) was bribed or subjected to undue influence by the candidate or anyone acting on behalf of the candidate; or - (b) was guilty of personation or of an illegal practice or was not qualified or was disqualified as a voter at the election; or - (c) voted more than once at the election;

-- (a) was bribed or subjected to undue influence by the candidate or anyone acting on behalf of the candidate; or - (b) was guilty of personation or of an illegal practice or was not qualified or was disqualified as a voter at the election; or then without prejudice to any other consequences prescribed for the infringement of any provision of this Act, the vote given for the candidate by that person shall be deducted from the total number of votes given for the candidate at the election.
+then without prejudice to any other consequences prescribed for the infringement of any provision of this Act, the vote given for the candidate by that person shall be deducted from the total number of votes given for the candidate at the election.